aliciasilverio/Musicify/README.md

-# Musicify
+# Videoify
-A music app that will allow the user to search for/share their favorite songs/artists/genres
+A music app that allows the user to search for their favorite youtube videos and add them to favorites